jbk2/fakebook/README.md

   - Allow User profile_photo to be null and if null render daisy placeholder avatar
   - ProcessImageJob - implement job chaining or tracking to ensure all jobs are completed before deletion
+  - Integrate more partials, use strict locals where you can.

 - Validations